High-Performance Framework for Dataset Generation

 The framework must be abstract enough to be valuable for many applications.
 Therefore, I think that a graph-based approach is the way to go.

 Users will only need to define programm calls as edges with command-line arguments (e.g. constants, input and output directories).

 - View input, intermediate and final results (e.g. files) as nodes

 - *Check if edge executions are necessary (e.g. compare file timestamps, check if the program used by the edge has changed)

-- *Simple yet powerful definition of edges (e.g. command-line parameters for procesing programs)
+- *Simple yet powerful definition of edges (e.g. command-line parameters for procesing programs in XML)